The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Single particles confined in electrodynamic traps. Methods of investigation

-Trapping of single particles or colloidal molecules in a planar aqueous Paul trap (PAPT) setup is described in \cite{Guan11}.
-Optical trapping of an ion is described in \cite{Schne10}.
-Trapping is demonstrated in regions that are located in closest vicinity of the electrodes, while showing that hybrid setups combining both optical and RF potentials can efficiently cover the full spectrum of composite confinements - from RF to optical.
-Experiments demonstrate the perturbing influence of the static electric potential, that can easily restrain successful optical trapping.
-Different analytic models have been tested, suggesting that recoil heating stands for the most prominent heating effect, as the experimental results indicate \cite{Schne12}.
+Trapping of single particles or colloidal molecules in a planar aqueous Paul trap (PAPT) setup is described in \cite{Park12a, Park12b} and \cite{Guan11}, with a focus on control and localization of the motion of a charged particle in a water environment.
+The random thermal noise due to Brownian motion in water is investigated, as it significantly affects the trapping process.
+Optical trapping of an ion and the associated advantages are presented in \cite{Schne10}.
+Trapping is demonstrated in regions that are located in the closest vicinity of the electrodes, while indicating that hybrid setups combining both optical and RF potentials can efficiently cover the full spectrum of composite confinements - from RF to optical.
+Experiments demonstrate the perturbing influence of the static electric potential which can easily restrain successful optical trapping.
+Different analytic models have been tested, suggesting that recoil heating stands for the most prominent heating effect, which is indicated by the experimental results \cite{Schne12a}.
 The ion lifetime in an optical dipole trap is constrained by photon scattering.
 State-of-the-art experimental techniques such as optical repumping may lead to a remarkable lifetime increase by three orders of magnitude \cite{Lamb17}.
-By employing these techniques optical trapping and isolation of ions can be performed on a level that is comparable to neutral atoms.
+By employing these techniques, optical trapping and isolation of ions can be performed on a level that is comparable to neutral atoms.
 Such almost decoherence-free techniques enable scientists to accomplish isolation from the environment.
-This achievement represents a major breakthrough that opens new pathways towards novel regimes of ultracold interactions of ions and atoms at collision energies considered previously inaccessible.
-This approach enables performing a novel class of experimental quantum simulations with ions and atoms in a variety of versatile optical trapping geometries, such as bichromatic traps or higher-dimensional optical lattices \cite{Lamb17}.
+This achievement represents a major breakthrough that opens new pathways towards novel regimes of ultracold interactions of ions and atoms, at collision energies considered previously inaccessible.
+This approach enables one to perform a novel class of experimental quantum simulations with ions and atoms in a variety of versatile optical trapping geometries, such as bichromatic traps or higher-dimensional optical lattices \cite{Lamb17}.